Alacant2804/TypeMaster/README.md

 While building TypeMaster, I gained valuable insights and improved my skills in the following areas:

-- 📜 React Basics: Understanding component structure, state, and props.
+📜 React Basics: Understanding component structure, state, and props<br>
-- 🎯 State Management: Using useState and useEffect to manage dynamic data and side effects.
+🎯 State Management: Using useState and useEffect to manage dynamic data and side effects<br>
-- ⏲️ Timers and Intervals: Handling timers with setInterval and clearing them effectively.
+⏲️ Timers and Intervals: Handling timers with setInterval and clearing them effectively<br>
-- 🔄 useRef Hook: Utilizing useRef to manage focus and interval IDs without causing unnecessary re-renders.
+🔄 useRef Hook: Utilizing useRef to manage focus and interval IDs without causing unnecessary re-renders<br>
-- 🎨 CSS Styling: Applying responsive design principles and CSS effects like blurring and gradients.
+🎨 CSS Styling: Applying responsive design principles and CSS effects like blurring and gradients<br>
-- 🧪 Debugging: Tackling issues with state management and component re-renders.
+🧪 Debugging: Tackling issues with state management and component re-renders<br>

 ## 📈 Improvements
 Here are some potential improvements to enhance TypeMaster: